 UNO’s Office of Latino and Latin American Studies (OLLAS) and UNO Libraries’ Archives and Special Collections are collaborating on the project Conversaciónes: Latino and Latina Voices of Omaha to record, preserve, and share oral history interviews.
 This program is funded in part by Humanities Nebraska and the Nebraska Cultural Endowment.

 The interviews will document the wide-ranging experiences of everyday Nebraskans.
 The audio recordings and bilingual descriptions will be openly accessible through the UNO Libraries’ website that hosts a growing collection of over 250 oral histories .
 The grant funds a student employee to transcribe and describe the interviews and a presentation.
 Cristián Doña-Reveco, OLLAS Director, is conducting the interviews and serving as co-PI along with Amy Schindler, Director of Archives and Special Collections.
-Wendy Guerra, Digital Initiatives Archivist, is supervising the student employee creating metadata and providing online access to the audio recordings and description.
+Wendy Guerra, Digital Initiatives Archivist, is senior staff for the project supervising the student employee creating metadata and providing online access to the audio recordings and description.

 About the University of Nebraska at Omaha Libraries